Yankees vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has 35 hits with five doubles, nine home runs and 18 walks.
-He has driven in 18 runs.
+- Diaz has 36 hits with five doubles, nine home runs, 19 walks and 18 RBI.

-- Diaz hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .357 with a double, two home runs, five walks and two RBI.
+- Diaz hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .375 with a double, two home runs, four walks and two RBI.

 Diaz Recent Games